bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ## Lazy loading
-Modal will always render its HTML markup in the document at the location that the `<b-modal>` component is placed.
-You can hide the modal from being in the DOM markup (while modal is in the hidden state) by setting the `lazy` prop.
+Modal will always render its HTML markup in the document at the location that the `<b-modal>` component is placed (even if it is not shown).
+You can hide the modal markup from being in the DOM while modal is in the hidden state by setting the `lazy` prop.

 ## Disable open and close animation